NEUBIAS/training-resources/workshops/rank-filters.md

 ### Activity: Explore tophat filter

 - Open image: xy_8bit__spots_local_background.tif
-- Use topHat filter to remove local background
+- Use a tophat filter to remove local background

 ## Activity: Implement a tophat filter

-- Devise code to implement a tophat filter using basic functions
+- Devise code implementing a tophat filter, using minimum and maximum filters

 ## Activity: Explore tophat filter on biological data

 - Open image: xy_16bit__autophagosomes.tif
+- Appreciate that you cannot readliy segment the spots.
-- Use topHat filter to remove local background
+- Use a tophat filter to remove local background.
+- Threshold the spots in the tophat filtered image.

 ## Activity: Explore tophat fiter on noisy data